Sanensi/game-of-life/README.md

 # game-of-life
-Simple web-based Game of Life implementation
+Simple web-based implementation of the Game of Life